-The next servicing mission, Servicing Mission 4 (SM4; see Section 1.2 of the HST Call for Proposals) is currently scheduled for August 2008.
-Space Shuttle astronauts will install two new instruments, Wide Field Camera 3 (WFC3) and the Cosmic Origins Spectrograph (COS), together with a new set of gyros and other flight hardware.
-WFC3 will replace Wide Field Planetary Camera 2 (WFPC2) as the on-axis instrument; COS will replace COSTAR.
-The Space Telescope Imaging Spectrograph (STIS) suffered a serious electronics failure in August 2004, and the electronics powering the Advanced Camera for Surveys Wide-Field Camera (ACS/WFC) and the High Resolution Camera (ACS/HRC) failed in January 2007.
-The Solar Blind Channel (ACS/SBC) is operating nominally.
-Hardware and procedures are being developed and tested for potential repairs to both STIS and ACS.
-Proposers to Cycle 17 should be aware that the instrument complement offered may be subject to change.
-Please consult the Cycle 17 Announcement Web page for up to date information on the status of HST instrumentation.
+Servicing Mission 4 (SM4; see Section 1.2 of the HST Call for Proposals) started with the Atlantis launch on May 11, 2009 and was completed, upon return of the Shuttle, on May 24, 2009.
+Space Shuttle astronauts installed two new instruments, the Wide Field Camera 3 (WFC3) and the Cosmic Origins Spectrograph (COS), together with a new set of gyros and other flight hardware.
+WFC3 has replaced the Wide Field Planetary Camera 2 (WFPC2) as the on-axis instrument; COS has replaced COSTAR.
+The Space Telescope Imaging Spectrograph (STIS) that had suffered a serious electronics failure in August 2004, was fixed successfully.
+The ACS-Repair successfully recovered the ACS/WFC that had ceased to be operational with the ACS/HRC in January 2007 for a failure of the electronics.
+The Advanced Camera for Surveys Wide-Field Camera (ACS/WFC) and the Solar Blind Channel (ACS/SBC) are now operating nominally.
+The High Resolution Channel (ACS/HRC) is not operational any longer, as it could not be recovered during SM4.
+The Near Infrared Camera and Multi-Object Spectrometer (NICMOS) will be available in Cycle 18.
+Please consult the Cycle 18 Announcement Web page for up to date information on the status of HST instrumentation.